Doug Mathis

-Douglas Alan Mathis (born June 7, 1983) is a former professional baseball pitcher and current pitching coach with the Los Angeles Dodgers organization for their Triple–A affiliate in Oklahoma City.
+Douglas Alan Mathis (born June 7, 1983) is a former professional baseball pitcher and current pitching coach for the Toros de Tijuana of the Mexican League.
 He played in Major League Baseball, the KBO League, Nippon Professional Baseball (NPB), and the Chinese Professional Baseball League (CPBL).
 Previously he was a coach in the Seattle Mariners, Toronto Blue Jays and Texas Rangers organizations.

 Amateur career

 Mathis attended Show Low High School in Show Low, Arizona.
 He was drafted by the Los Angeles Dodgers after his senior year.
 He did not sign with the Dodgers, but instead attended Central Arizona College in Coolidge, Arizona.
 After his first year at Central Arizona, Mathis was drafted in the 31st round by the Seattle Mariners.
 He declined once again and decided to attend the University of Missouri to play college baseball for the Missouri Tigers.
 After one year, he was drafted by the Rangers and signed a minor league contract.